-The very concept of a feedback implicitly partitions the system into a reference state, and a set of physical 'feedback' processes (e.g., Roe, 2009).
-In this context, having an ice-albedo feedback means introducing a process that allows the albedo to vary with climate state.
-A straightforward lesson that also applies to more complex systems is that the impact of adding this process depends on which part of the system is of interest.
-In this simple case studied here, the feedback strength is different for the global-mean temperature and for the ice-line.

-Our representations of the feedbacks by ratios of derivatives illustrates the general feature of feedbacks; whereas in the simplified physical system considered in this paper the derivatives were taken with respect to the spatial variable $x_s$ , the primes could more generally indicate derivatives taken with respect to other climate variables such as circulation pattern, atmospheric composition, etc.
+The very concept of a feedback implicitly partitions the system into a reference state and a set of physical "feedback" processes (e.g., Roe 2009).
+In this context, having an ice albedo feedback means introducing a process that allows the albedo to vary with a climate state.
+A straightforward lesson that also applies to more complex systems is that the effect of adding this process depends on which part of the system is of interest.
+In this simple case studied here, the feedback strength is different for the global mean temperature and for the ice line.
+Our representations of the feedbacks by ratios of derivatives illustrate the general feature of feedbacks; whereas in the simplified physical system considered in this paper, the derivatives were taken with respect to the spatial variable x_s , the primes could more generally indicate derivatives taken with respect to other climate variables, such as circulation pattern, atmospheric composition, among others.

-The zonal-mean EBMs presented here are obviously highly idealized representations of the real 305 world.
-Severe approximations have been made in their derivation, not the least of which are the 306 absence of clouds and a seasonal cycle, and these approximations render the albedo feedback as 307 being substantially larger than is inferred from GCMs for the modern climate (e.g., Soden and 308 Held, 2006).
-It would be of interest to diagnose ice-albedo feedbacks within GCMs as the solar 309 constant is reduced (following, for example, the methods of Soden and Held, 2006), and to evaluate 310 if the feedback strength varies in ways that are consistent with the predictions from (16).
-It may 311 well be that the reason the solar constant must be lowered in GCMs by significantly more than 312 would be suggested by the EBMs (e.g., Poulsen and Jacob, 2004; Voigt and Marotzke, 2009) is due 313 to the weaker ice-albedo feedback in the GCMs.
-The consequence of a weaker albedo feedback are 314 predicted in Equations (16) and (17).
-315
+The zonal mean, annual mean EBMs presented here are obviously highly idealized representations of the real world.
+Severe approximations have been made in their derivation, not the least of which are the absence of clouds and a seasonal cycle, and these approximations render the albedo feedback as being substantially larger than is inferred from GCMs for the modern climate (e.g., Soden and Held 2006).
+It would be of interest to diagnose ice albedo feedbacks within GCMs as the solar constant is reduced (following, e.g., the methods of Soden and Held 2006), and to evaluate if the feedback strength varies in ways that are consistent with the predictions from (16).

-Some studies have suggested that there might be a 'stability ledge' due to the effects of the Hadley 316 cell (Lindzen and Farrell, 1977; some climate model results suggests that ocean transports (Poulsen 317 et al., 2001) or latent heat fluxes (Poulsen, 2003) can act to inhibit a complete glaciation.
-Poulsen 318 and Jacob (2004) analyze such effects in some detail.
-These processes could in principal be cast as 319 additional feedbacks in the energy budget.
-To first order, the net effect on the climate is given by 320 the sum of the individual feedback factors and so isolating just the ice-albedo feedback provides a 321 guide for how strong those negative feedbacks have to be to create a stable equilibrium (i.e., the 322 sum must be less than one).
-323
+Some studies have suggested that there might be a "stability ledge" because of the effects of the Hadley cell (Lindzen and Farrell 1977); some climate model results suggests that ocean transports (Poulsen et al. 2001) or latent heat fluxes (Poulsen 2003) can act to inhibit a complete glaciation.
+These processes could, in principal, be cast as additional feedbacks in the energy budget.
+To first order, the net effect on the climate is given by the sum of the individual feedback factors and so isolating just the ice albedo feedback provides a guide for how strong those negative feedbacks have to be to create a stable equilibrium (i.e., the sum must be less than one).

-Recent advances in feedback analysis permit the full spatial structure of climate feedbacks to be 324 calculated (e.g., Soden et al., 2008), and can even include ocean heat uptake (Gregory and Forster, 325 2008).
-A full feedback diagnosis of the simulations from more complicated models such as Voigt 326 and Marotzke (2009) would permit the relative importance of individual processes in these models 327 (and the uncertainties in them) to be propagated through the system dynamics.
-One important 328 and robust expectation is that uncertainties in physical process (and in model parameterizations 329 of them) lead to large uncertainties in the system response in the vicinity of f = 1, because of the 330 strong amplification that is occurring (e.g., Roe, 2009).
-It is perhaps not surprising then, that 331 GCMs exhibit such a diversity of behavior (e.g., Voigt and Marotzke, 2009).
-332
+Recent advances in feedback analysis permit the full spatial structure of climate feedbacks to be calculated (e.g., Soden et al. 2008), and it can even include ocean heat uptake (Gregory and Forster 2008).
+A full feedback diagnosis of the simulations from more complicated models such as Voigt and Marotzke (2009) would permit the relative importance of individual processes in these models (and the uncertainties in them) to be propagated through the system dynamics.
+One important and robust expectation is that uncertainties in physical process (and in model parameterizations of them) lead to large uncertainties in the system response in the vicinity of f = 1 because of the strong amplification that is occurring (e.g., Roe 2009).